Ukrainian forensic investigators start exhuming bodies from Bucha mass grave | Law-Order

 Ukrainian forensic investigators start exhuming bodies from Bucha mass grave

+"Some of them were just speaking Ukrainian."
+The Kremlin said on Tuesday that allegations that Russian forces had executed civilians in Bucha were a "monstrous forgery" aimed at denigrating the Russian army.

-He said the forensic investigators would work to build up a picture of what happened to those buried in the mass grave, where the remains of corpses poked through the earth.
+Kravchenko said the forensic investigators would work to build up a picture of what happened to those buried in the grave, adding the investigation into the deaths was "unprecedented" in scale.
 The specialists, clad in white suits, covered the graves with plastic sheeting as rain fell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)